plante-brendan/validate-isbn/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+This application validates 10 and 13 digit ISBN.
+It is intended to be used in conjunction with https://github.com/plante-brendan/validateISBN.
+To use the application, run this and the backend application simultaneously and then navigate to localhost:4200.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.